 Not only does it save the employee time from doing grocery shopping themselves, but also enables them to cook and enjoy fresh home-cooked meals.
 Again, the key is making the reward tie back to the performance, so it’s valued and meaningful, and motivates them to keep up their good work.

 The point here is that recognition and rewards need not always cost money; sometimes all it takes is letting someone know how much you appreciate all their hard work!
+For example, organizing a team celebration can be a great way to show your appreciation.

 If you want to take it a step further and offer monetary rewards, consider offering bonuses.